-Police report describes state senator’s DWI arrest response
+‘Are you serious?’
+Police describe senator’s DWI arrest

 The former Rio Arriba County magistrate judge is the chair of the Senate Judiciary Committee.

 He was arrested Friday night after a collision at an intersection in Espanola, and booked into jail before being released the following day.
-It’s unclear how many hours he was in custody.

 No one answered The Associated Press’ calls at a number listed for Martinez.

-Senate Democrats said in a statement that Martinez is “a valued member of our caucus” entitled to due process.
+Senate Democrats said in a statement that Martinez, 66, is “a valued member of our caucus” entitled to due process.

 Copyright © 2019 The Washington Times, LLC.